Developing Your Project Sequence

 While defining the amount of work in traditional, writing-based composition and technical communication courses is relatively straightforward, planning the amount of work is more challenging in a multimodal curriculum.
 When thinking about your course’s project workload, consider (a) the number of projects, (b) the drafting/processes/scaffolding of creating the work product, and (c) the time involved in creating the work product.
 All of these are factors in deciding what’s too little, too much, or just right.

 All courses must require students to complete three to five discrete, major/substantive projects.
 (If, for example, you choose three rather than four or five, the three projects are necessarily more substantive.)
-For the purposes of your first semester, we recommend that ENGL instructors plan three major projects in addition to the Common First Week video and the end-of-semester Portfolio.
+For the purposes of your first semester, we recommend that ENGL instructors plan three major projects in addition to the Common First Week assignment and the end-of-semester Portfolio.
 We recommend that LMC 3403 instructors plan three or four major projects.
 LMC 3431/3432 instructors have set assignments for their courses, though you have leeway in exactly how those assignments are executed.

 As you’re designing your projects, keep the following requirements in mind: